GopherLabsLtd/dockerCompose-angularJS-webpack2-NGINX/README.md

 - Bundles CSS, JS, images, fonts & videos
 - Excracts bundles to files instead of inline (all minified) 🔥

+The `docker-compose.yml` file configures 1 instance of our Express app, along with 2 replicas, and 1 instance of nginx to load-balance the 3 Express instances.

+**The `docker-compose-alpine.yml` file currently only supports alpine for NGINX, since sass-loader is still problematic on alpine**

 ### Usage
 **1-** Clone the repo
 ```shell